Who Has The Lowest IQ In The World 2025 (Country Wise)

 10. South Sudan – 59.45

-South Sudan is a young nation, having gained independence from Sudan in 2011.
+South Sudan is a young nation that gained independence from Sudan in 2011.
 The country faces significant challenges in terms of economic development and social inequality.
 South Sudan struggles with poverty, war, lack of education, and malnutrition.
 An alarming 83% of the population lives below the national poverty line, while ongoing civil conflict since 2011 has resulted in widespread death and destruction.

 Guinea- poverty and malnutrition

-Educational opportunities are severely limited, with only 27% of adults being literate, according to UNESCO.
+According to UNESCO, educational opportunities are severely limited, with only 27% of adults being literate.
 Additionally, malnutrition affects 20% of children under the age of five, leading to developmental delays.
 These multifaceted challenges contribute to lower IQ scores among the population.

 The Significance of IQ in National Success

-Experts believe that a healthy lifestyle, including a balanced diet and regular exercise, plays a crucial role in the cognitive development and overall success of a nation.
-These factors contribute to higher intelligence levels, as they provide the necessary nutrients and mental stimulation for optimal brain function.
+Experts believe that a healthy lifestyle, including a balanced diet and regular exercise, plays a crucial role in a nation’s cognitive development and overall success.
+These factors contribute to higher intelligence levels, providing the necessary nutrients and mental stimulation for optimal brain function.

 who has the Lowest IQ in the world

 When it comes to countries with high average IQs, Japan, China, and Singapore stand out due to their exceptional educational standards and prestigious academic achievements.
-However, there are also countries that have lower IQs, which can be attributed to economic disputes, social inequalities, or inadequate educational systems.
+However, some countries have lower IQs, which can be attributed to economic disputes, social inequalities, or inadequate educational systems.

 Related Reads: